odynvolk/intellij-visual-studio-code/README.md

 # intellij-visual-studio-code
-My (IntelliJ) key bindings for MS Visual Studio Code.
+My (IntelliJ Mac OS X 10.5+) key bindings for MS Visual Studio Code.
 I haven't used any of JetBrains other IDE:s but I'm guessing the bindings are the same for PhpStorm, PyCharm, RubyMine etc.

 # Usage
 1. Open user keybindings file.